 What feedback have you gotten from customers?

 Our feedback has been hugely positive!
 People can't believe how comfortable and stable the Pool Chaise actually is.
 We've had several mentions that they love to get on it in their clothes floating around because it feels like they are laying on furniture in the water!
+It really is like an outdoor furniture/pool float hybrid.

 (Photo: LETO)